Backpacking Guide to the beautiful Columbine Lake at 12,700 feet

 - Even in the summer, it can get chilly.
 Pack like you would for fall weather in other parts of the country.

-If you’re looking for other hiking in Silverton, check out Ice Lakes Basin, and then if you head to Telluride, Blue Lakes, and Mt.
+If you’re looking for other hiking options in Silverton, check out Ice Lakes Basin.
+If you head to Telluride, consider Blue Lakes and Mt.
 Sneffels.

 Until next time, adventurers, stay safe.